ichen-lab-ucsb/DeCatCounter/README.md

 * low_len: minimum length for final variants.
 * hi_len: maximum length for final variants.

+# ADD EXAMPLE OF BARCODE AND ADAPTER TEXT FILES!!!!!!!
+# ADD OUTPUT FOR EXAMPLE
+# MENTION STOP CODON

 # Dependencies
 The pipeline script was written to run on Unix-based systems, like Linux, Ubuntu, and MacOS.
 Windows 10 also has a [Linux subsystem](https://docs.microsoft.com/en-us/windows/wsl/faq).